Mount Holyoke College: Cottage-style living

 A movement towards what was referred to as cottage-style living started in 1889 by the New York Association after the change to Mount Holyoke Seminary and College. $15,000 was raised, and plans were put in place for Mary Brigham Cottage, with accommodations for the president and thirty students, with priority given to those in the collegiate course.
 At the time, two South Hadley families agreed to host boarders.
 President Elizabeth Mead deemed these options unsatisfactory and pushed the trustees to build yet another cottage.
 Mrs. Mead was ready to relieve the students of a large share of the drudgery of domestic work that had made up a good portion of their studies since Mary Lyon's conception of the seminary.
 From 1895 to 1996 the trustees allotted funds for the employment of four women to wash the dinner dishes that had formerly constituted the task of eight or ten students.

 On February 28, 1987, the United States Postal Service's Great Americans series issued a postage stamp featuring Mary Lyon, in honor of Mount Holyoke's Sesquicentennial (Mount Holyoke's 150th anniversary).

 Debate on becoming co-educational

 In the early 1970s, Mount Holyoke had a long debate under the presidency of David Truman over the issue of coeducation.
 On November 6, 1971, the board of trustees voted to remain a women's college.

 Admission of transgender students

-At Convocation on September 2, 2014, President Lynn Pasquerella announced a new policy allowing the admission of transgender individuals of both sexes to the college, as well as the admission of students whose gender identities are non-binary.
+At Convocation on September 2, 2014, President Lynn Pasquerella announced a new policy allowing the admission of transgender and non-binary students to the college.
 Of the Seven Sisters that had remained women's colleges, Mount Holyoke was the first to implement such policy.